forestryio/forestry.io/hugo/content/blog/hugo-support--sorting-for-pages-and-more.md

 draft: true

 ---
-How is it going with Forestry?
 We just made a big change to how we handle Hugo projects and introduced a few new features that make it easier to stay organized.

 ---